Content for the Customer Buying Cycle

 Now that you went through the entire conversion full, you should see places on your site that you have missing or weak content to cover your customers needs at each of the stages.
 As you add this new content you will be able to use analytics to track how the pages are performing and which pages are the most popular.
 This can guide you in further updates to the site by letting you know what to focus on most.

-Ken Colborn is an SEO Specialist at Portent.
+Ken Colborn is the SEO Team Lead at Portent.
 His main focus is analytics and SEO, but in the past 15 years he has worked on everything from content marketing, user experience, email marketing, conversion optimization, programming and design.
 Read More